-If you have turkey, mashed potatoes AND mashed potatoes those leftover, this recipe will take down all three easily.
+If you have turkey, green beans AND mashed potatoes leftover, this recipe will take down all three easily.
 Beware, this one is a hearty dish, so maybe reserve it for a few days post-holiday when your appetite has returned?

 Food Network has a brunch dish with an egg on top of a potato pancake.
 Yum.

 This one is new to me, but I love stuffing, so it sounds amazing.
 And also perfect for snacking while watching the myriad of sports programming that I'm subject to in the post-Thanksgiving glow.

 Get the Food Network recipe here